-According to this guiding principle, we do interdisciplinary research for technology for production and automation for the day after tomorrow.
-Here the focus is always on industrial applicability.
+According to this guiding principle, we are performing interdisciplinary research for the production technology and automation of tomorrow.
+Our focus is always on industrial applicability.

-The Institute for Control Engineering of Machine Tools and Manufacturing Units was established at the University of Stuttgart in 1965 under the name „Chair of Machine Tools B“ and it evolved to bei one of the leading research institutes in its field.
-After the unexpected and early decease of its founder in 1982, Prof. Dr.-Ing.
-Dr. h.c.
-Guenter Pritschow was appointed as his successor, who directed the institute from 1984 until 2005.
-Since 2005, Prof. Dr.-Ing.
-Alexander Verl is head of the institute.
-During Prof. Verl‘s leave of absence from 2014 to 2015, Prof. Dr.-Ing.
-Klemm was the provisional head of the institute.
+The ISW was established at the University of Stuttgart in 1965 under the name “Chair of Machine Tools B“ and it evolved to be one of the leading research institutes in its field.
+After the unexpected passing of its founder Prof. Gottfried Stute in 1982, Prof. Guenter Pritschow was appointed as his successor as head of institute.
+He was in office from 1984 until 2005.
+Since 2005, Prof. Alexander Verl is head of the institute.
+During Prof. Verl‘s leave of absence from 2014 to 2015, Prof. Peter Klemm was appointed provisional head of institute.

-Dr.-Ing.
-Armin Lechler continues as Deputy Director of the ISW.
-Prof. Riedel is holder of the newly established chair IT for Production at the University of Stuttgart.
+Dr. Armin Lechler continues as Deputy Director of the ISW.
+Between 2013 and 2018, the institute management was further assisted by Junior Professor Andreas Pott .
+In November 2016, Prof. Oliver Riedel joined the institute management alongside Prof. Verl.
+Prof. Riedel is holder of the newly established chair Production Information Technologies at the University of Stuttgart.

-In the course of its 50 year long existence, the research areas as well as the areas of application could be constantly extended.
-The focus here is on the development and application of control-technological and other computer-aided methods for solving automation tasks.
-The institute is therefore divided into the nine areas:
+In the course of its 50 years existence, both the research areas and the fields of application could be constantly expanded at the ISW.
+The focus here is the development and application of control and other computer-aided methods for solving automation tasks.
+The institute therefore features the following main research areas: